httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 "hello"
 ~~~

 ### Digest in both Request and Response.
-Returned value depends on representation metadata

-Digest can be used in requests too.
-Returned value depends on the representation metadata header fields.
+Field-values depends on representation metadata

+The request contains a `Digest` header
+calculated on the enclosed representation.

+The `Digest` field-value in the response is different
+from the one of the request
+because we used `Accept-Encoding` to selected another
+representation respect to the sent one.

 Request: